maitrikjpatel/DevNotes/React.md

   - state contains "private" information for the component to initialise, change, and use on it's own.
   - State is reserved only for interactivity, that is, data that changes over time.

-### Codecademy - REACT-2 - Programming Patterns

 #### Stateless Components Inherit From Stateful Components

-##### Pattern 1 : A stateful component passes its state down to a stateless component.
+##### Pattern 1 :

+  - A stateful component passes its state down to a stateless component.
   - Stateful <Parent /> passes a prop to stateless <Child />.
   - A stateful component class stores information as state.
   - A stateless component class displays that state.
   - A different stateless component class displays a way to change that state.

-##### Pattern 2 : The stateless, child component will update the state of the parent component.
+##### Pattern 2 :

+  - The stateless, child component will update the state of the parent component.
   - A stateful, parent component passes down an event handler to a stateless, child component.
   - The child component then uses that event handler to update its parent's state.

-##### Pattern 3 : You will have one stateless component display information, and a differenstateless component offer the ability to change that information.**
+##### Pattern 3 :

+  - You will have one stateless component display information, and a differenstateless component offer the ability to change that information.
   - An instance of the stateful component class is rendered.
   - One stateless child component displays the `state`, and a different stateless child component displays a way to change the stateful component
   - Files

-  - `Stateful / Parent.js`
+  - **`Stateful / Parent.js`**

         var React = require('react');
         var ReactDOM = require('react-dom');